The Agentic BI Analyst · Builds Your Context Graph

 Your Concierge Analyst that learns. with your business.

 Reads your warehouse, models, and every SQL your team has ever run.
 Composes verified plans from your validated Segments and Calculations.
-Same plan compiles to the same SQL — math, not probability.
+Same accepted plan.
+Same SQL.
+Every time.

 In production with teams in